cesanta/mDash/README.md

-# Arduino library for mdash.net IoT backend
+# Arduino / ESP-IDF library for mdash.net IoT service

-This is an Arduino library for [mDash](https://mdash.net) IoT backend, which provides OTA and remote device management for the ESP32 devices.
+This is an Arduino library for [mDash](https://mdash.net), an IoT service for ESP32.

-See [mDash reference](https://forum.mdash.net/t/mdash-documentation-reference/34) for the quick start guide.
+See [Documentation](https://mdash.net/docs/) for the quick start guide.